RAKKA-Keyboards/website/docs/guide/60-diy-kit.md

    :::

-   Open [kb.rakka.cn](https://kb.rakka.cn) or [kb.rakka.dev](https://kb.rakka.dev) (non-domestic), connect to the keyboard, switch to the debugging tab, and press each key individually to see if the distance detection is normal.
-Pressing to the end should be 4.10mm (or close to 4.10mm, taking into account that there is a tolerance for magnetizing the magnets in the switch). ** Readings below 4.0 should be considered a possible installation error. **.
+   Open [kb.rakka.cn](https://kb.rakka.cn) (CN) or [kb.rakka.dev](https://kb.rakka.dev) (outside mainland China), connect to the keyboard, switch to the debugging tab, and press each key individually to see if the distance detection is normal.
+For Gateron KS-20 White which has 4.1 total travel, pressing to the end should be 4.10mm (or close to 4.10mm, taking into account that there is a tolerance for magnetizing the magnets in the switch).

+   **Readings below 4.0 definitely should be considered a possible installation error**.

 8. Installation of keycaps, installation into the case